-The initial state of the M0 to M7 pins establishes the serial I/O port protocol (SPI or I2C).
-Using the appropriate serial port protocol, and assuming that an EEPROM download is not used, program the device according to the recommended sequence that follows:
+The initial state of the M0 to M7 pins establishes the serial input/output port protocol (SPI or IC).
+Using the appropriate serial port protocol, and assuming that an EEPROM download is not used, program the device according to the recommended sequence described in the Program the System Clock Functionality section through the Generate the Output Clock section.